thereal-atom/thereal-atom/README.md

 # Hey there, I'm oscarツ
 ### I'm a 16 year old full stack web developer
-- 👋 I'm currently working on [My Programming Language](https://github.com/oscars-programming-language)
+- 👋 I'm currently working on my startup [Promess](https://github.com/promesstech)
 - 👀 I’m interested in Space, engineering and coding of course
 - 🌱 I work with Svelte(kit), Typescript, GCP and I'm learning Rust.
-- 🔮 In the future I want to learn: Astro, trpc, PostgreSQL
+- 🔮 In the future I want to learn: Astro, trpc, NextJS and PostgreSQL
-- 📫 The best way to reach me is on discord oscarッ#0671 or on twitter @oscarfalll
+- 📫 The best way to reach me is on discord oscarッ#0671 or on twitter [@oscarfalll](https://twitter.com/oscarfalll)

 ## Connect with me:
 > - [Porfolio](https://oscarfal.netlify.app) website